mrsashemi/odin-rockpaperscissors-JS/README.md

 For my first javascript project, this one was a challenge!
 I broke down the process into smaller steps, focusing first on the Javascript before moving onto styling the page:

 1) focusing first on the javascript animations.
    I found some spritesheets that would be ideal for this project, and started with a tutorial on how to animate them.
-The method is essentially to drawImage using all 9 parameters, and then isolate a single sprite into the canvas.
-From there you write a function that adjusts the sx parameter to change isolated sprite and then requestAnimationFrame.
+The method is essentially to drawImage using all 9 parameters.
+If a sprite sheet has 5 different images, for example, you would drawImage in such a way that it would crop out one image to isolate a single sprite into the canvas.
+From there you write a function that adjusts the drawImage sx parameter to change which sprite is being isolated and then requestAnimationFrame.

-   This on its own works but is too fast.
+   This on its own works but create an animation that is too fast.
 I found a method to create a framerate.

    Create a frame variable and a stagger variable Mouth round frame/stagger modulus #ofFrames